Aviation Investigation A15P0081

 Prior to his airline experience, Mr. Kobi flew extensively in British Columbia (BC) as a courier pilot on various types of aircraft.
 He also owned and operated a small charter company and flight school in BC where he held the position of chief pilot and chief flight instructor.
 Mr. Kobi holds an airline transport pilot licence with approximately 9,900 hours' flight time.

 Select image to see it in full size.

-Transportation Safety Board investigation process
+TSB investigation process

-There are 3 phases to a TSB investigation:
+There are 3 phases to a TSB investigation

 - Field phase: a team of investigators examines the occurrence site and wreckage, interviews witnesses and collects pertinent information.

 - Examination and analysis phase: the TSB reviews pertinent records, tests components of the wreckage in the lab, determines the sequence of events and identifies safety deficiencies.
 When safety deficiencies are suspected or confirmed, the TSB advises the appropriate authority without waiting until publication of the final report.